Skip to main content

 • Bone Density ∞ This hormone is also integral to maintaining strong, healthy bones, a process that is itself metabolically demanding and crucial for long-term structural integrity.

-Its influence on is significant.
+Its influence on body composition is significant.
 By promoting lean mass, testosterone helps sustain a higher resting metabolic rate.
 When testosterone levels decline, the body’s ability to maintain this metabolically active tissue is compromised, which can contribute to a gradual shift toward increased fat mass.

 Bone structures, a pine branch, and flowing textured material on a green field.
 This composition embodies hormone optimization principles, emphasizing biological pathways, cellular function, and metabolic health achieved through clinical protocols and regenerative medicine for physiological balance